geojaz-sandbox/gke-secrets-manager/README.md

 This repo demonstrates how to inject versioned secrets into GKE pods at runtime using a custom [MutatingAdmissionWebhook](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/#what-are-they) and [Pod Workload Identity](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity).

-It is bsaed on https://github.com/GoogleCloudPlatform/berglas/tree/master/examples/kubernetes
+It's based on https://github.com/GoogleCloudPlatform/berglas/tree/master/examples/kubernetes but extends this demo to use workload identity instead of the GKE service account.

 # Setup berglas and secret store

 https://github.com/GoogleCloudPlatform/berglas
 `berglas` is a CLI for storing and retrieving secrets in GCP.
 It works both with secrets encrypted with Cloud KMS/stored in GCS and is compatible with Secret Manager.
 We chose to base this integration on berglas because it could be integrated into Quibi services with minimal modification.
-When Secret Manager becomes more mature and the GKE integrations become more full-featured, berglas has a mode to migrate these secrets.
+When Secret Manager becomes more mature and the GKE integrations become more full-featured, berglas has a mode to migrate all of your stored secrets into Secrets Manager.

 Follow along with https://github.com/GoogleCloudPlatform/berglas#setup steps 1 thru 6.
 These steps will use beglas to bootstrap your secret store bucket, KMS keyring and key.